- The mixed-use development will provide close to 1000 new homes

 - Has been welcomed by the Property Council

-A new mixed-use development soon provide provide close to 1000 new homes near the new Metro line in Tallawong, in northwest Sydney, has been welcomed by the Property Council of Australia (PCA).
+A new mixed-use development soon provide close to 1000 new homes near the new Metro line in Tallawong, in northwest Sydney, which has been welcomed by the Property Council of Australia (PCA).

 The New South Wales government has approved the $332 million development will be home to 17 new buildings ranging from two to eight-storeys and will be a mix of residential, retail and commercial space.

 “Increasing our housing supply is one of the key ways for us to provide more opportunities for first home buyers to get into the market,” said Planning and Public Spaces Minister, Rob Stokes.

 “Boosting supply is about facilitating the right development in the right place at the right time and by providing homes near the new Metro, we are fulfilling this need.

 “This development includes 987 new homes, including 50 apartments dedicated to affordable housing.”

 Rob Stokes, Minister for Planning and Public Spaces

 Lauren Conceicao, Acting NSW Executive Director of the Property Council, has welcomed the announcement as a “positive move” to facilitate the delivery of more homes for New South Welshman.